Stress is a signal – how StressInsight works with stress for individuals and organizations.

 The first step is understanding.

-We help people make sense of stress as a signal — biologically, psychologically, and in the context of work — so it can be addressed without blame or urgency.
+We help people make sense of stress as a signal — biologically, psychologically, and in the context of work — so it can be interpreted without blame or alarm.

-2. Stabilization — Support When Pressure Is High
+2. Stabilization — Support When Stress Is High

-When stress escalates, the priority is not change, but regaining enough stability to think clearly.
+When stress escalates, the priority is not change, but stability.

-This support helps interrupt escalating stress responses, restore perspective, and create enough stability to think and decide without reacting under pressure.
+Support at this stage focuses on interrupting escalating stress responses, restoring perspective, and creating enough calm to think and decide without reacting under stress.

-3. Guided Progression — Staying Oriented and Moving Forward
+3. Guided Progression — Staying Oriented Over Time

 Understanding and stabilization are often not enough on their own.